 Old News: On 2015-06-22, this machine suffered a disk crash.
 I have restored most, but not all, of its previous functionality on a newer (but recycled!) platform.
 Ssh host keys are changed again.

 Old News: On 2008-02-10, user accounts on this machine were temporarily disabled.
 They were restored on 2008-02-12 after Debian kernel 2.6.24-4 was installed, fixing CVE-2008-0010, CVE-2008-0163, and CVE-2008-0600.
 See Debian bug #464945.

 Old News: On 2006-07-13, user accounts on this machine were temporarily disabled.
 They were restored after the patch for CVE-2006-2451 was installed.

 Old News: This machine suffered a disk crash during a power failure on February 28, 2006.
 Only a handful of user files were lost, but the system setup took some time to recover.
 The only lasting and visible effect is a change in the ssh host key.
 If you used ssh to connect before that date, you need to trash the old entry in your ssh client known_hosts table.

-I have kept this name through several generations of computers: previous incarnations have been a 400 MHz Pentium II from 1999, a 90 MHz Pentium Classic from 1995, and a 25 MHz i386 from 1992.
+I have kept this name through several generations of computers: previous incarnations have included a 3.5 GHz Athon64 from 2004, a 400 MHz Pentium II from 1999, a 90 MHz Pentium Classic from 1995, and a 25 MHz i386 from 1992.
 All running Linux, of course.